vplesko/OrbLang/docs/index.md

 But first, a few words on Orb from a very high level.

-From a technical standpoint, Orb can be thought of as a procedural, statically typed, compiled language with scope-based memory management and an intentionally limited core feature set.
+From a technical standpoint, Orb can be thought of as a procedural, statically typed, compiled language with scope-based resource management and an intentionally limited core feature set.

 There are actually two different, though similar, languages working together that comprise Orb.
 One is the language of compilations - code written in this language is what will be compiled into binary form.
 The other is the language of evaluations - code written in this language is executed by the Orb compiler, and controls what and how the first one compiles.
 Every run of the Orb compiler is, in a way, an execution of your code, whose output is the final executable file.